Cazikaza/CF/README.md

 ## Concluding

 In general I&#39;m really pleased with my first session.
-It was a good en fun experience and the results were good.
+It was a good and fun experience and the results were good.
 I do think that there is room for improvement but this is only logical.
 I will put more attention to the setting, energy and time constraints of the session to prevent the pitfalls of this session.

 # 4. External Session

-My external session was for Gerhard Visser head of neurology within epilepsy research centre SEIN.
+My external session was for Gerhard Visser head of neurology within epilepsy research center SEIN.

 ## Intake

 The intake with Gerhard and Hannah consisted of 2 rounds.
 The first one over the phone explaining the concept of a creative session.
 And a second one at SEIN by having a conversation with Gerhard and a co-worker(Hannah, Technical medicine) about the possibilities and finding a possible problem to brainstorm on.
-This went a lot thougher then the previous intake because of the lack of understanding the creative facilitation concept.
-But with some explanation we came to a resulting question: how can we use a mobile eeg recorder to provide clients with home recording of eeg&#39;s.
+This went a lot tougher then the previous intake because of the lack of understanding the creative facilitation concept.
+But with some explanation we came to a resulting question: how can we use a mobile EEG recorder to provide clients with home recording of EEG&#39;s.
 It helped a lot that I knew what the context was about via my girlfriends graduation project at SEIN.

 We also agreed upon a session with a multitude participants of different functions.